mothule/RNMoVali/README.md

 This is a model validator for Swift

 # Features
-- Not dependency external frameworks.
+- Not dependent on external frameworks.
 - Light weight.